abdelkimo/or-tools/doc_sources/MANUAL/source/index.rst

              <a class="reference internal" href="manual/under_the_hood.html"><em>14.
 Under the hood</em></a>
              </p>

+        ..  only:: no_epub

             If you are lost, use the links on the right sidebar |rarr|

 .. |rarr| image:: images/rarr.png